-As Programme Leader of the Fine Art Programme, I teach across all years and am responsible, with the help of all my colleagues, for the smooth running of Fine Art.
-I am also a student, currently studying for a PhD, so I understand the daily triumphs and trials of student life.
+As Programme Leader of Fine Art I teach across all our courses and am responsible for, with the help of all my colleagues, the smooth running of undergraduate and postgraduate Fine Art at the Institute of the Arts.

 Qualifications and memberships

-MSc (Human Nutrition) & BA (Hons) Drawing & Painting
+BA (Hons) Drawing & Painting (Glasgow School of Art)

 Academic and research interests

-Recent exhibitions and screenings include The Fifth Annual Philip K. Dick Science Fiction Film Festival, New York (2017), Kochi-Muziris Biennale, Kerala, India (with Lux Scotland, 2017), solo show Screen Used, Patricia Fleming Projects, Glasgow, Glasgow Short Film Festival (2016), Transit #3 and everything crooked will become straight, Glasgow (2016), FILM OPEN (Spike Island, Bristol, Eastside Projects, Birmingham, Castlefield Gallery, Manchester, S1 Artspace, Sheffield, ICA, London (2015), 31st International Short Film Festival, Hamburg (2015), Ripples on the Pond, GoMA, Glasgow (2015-16), LUX Scotland‘s Artists Moving Image Festival, Tramway, Glasgow (2015) and 12th International Festival Singes de Nuit, Institute Finlandais, Paris (2015).
+Recent exhibitions and screenings include: Matter Matters, Moving Mountains Festival, The Millom Palladium, Millom, Cumbria, The 16th International Festival Signes de Nuit, Paris & The Psychedelic Film and Music Festival, New York, USA, all 2018.
+Experiments in Cinema v13.6, Guild Cinema, Albuquerque, New Mexico, USA, The Fifth Annual Philip K. Dick Science Fiction Film Festival, New York, Kochi-Muziris Biennale, Kerala, India (with Lux Scotland,) all 2017, solo show Screen Used, Patricia Fleming Projects, Glasgow, Glasgow Short Film Festival & Transit #3 and everything crooked will become straight, Glasgow (2016), FILM OPEN (Spike Island, Bristol, Eastside Projects, Birmingham, Castlefield Gallery, Manchester, S1 Artspace, Sheffield, ICA, London (2015), 31st International Short Film Festival, Hamburg (2015), Ripples on the Pond, GoMA, Glasgow (2015-16), & LUX Scotland‘s Artists Moving Image Festival, Tramway, Glasgow (2015).

 Recent external roles

 External Examiner for Edinburgh College of Art MA Contemporary Art

 External Examiner Art and Design Forth Valley College, Stirling